justinmahar/SublimeCSAutocompletePlus/README.md

 ### Manual Installation

 In order to manually install CoffeeScript Autocomplete Plus, clone the repository into your Sublime Text 2 `Packages` directory, which can be located by navigating to Preferences -> Browse Packages.
+Name the directory `CoffeeScript Autocomplete Plus`.

 ```
 git clone https://github.com/justinmahar/SublimeCSAutocompletePlus.git "CoffeeScript Autocomplete Plus"